matheussfarias/optimizationssl/README.md

 This repository contains the code used in the paper.

-**pso.py** contains the implementation of Particle Swarm Optimization, used to as strategy to find the best configuration
+**pso** contains the implementation of Particle Swarm Optimization, used to as strategy to find the best configuration.

-**classes.py** and **mle.py** are imports with functions/classes that are used in the main code.
+**classes** and **mle** are imports with functions/classes that are used in the main code.

+**cloud_matches** contains the matching evaluation strategy between two arrays.

 ## Authors